Q. Are your roof and gutter ice melting systems safe?

 Q. I don’t like the look of Zig Zag Cables on my roof.
 Is your system different?

 Yes.
 Instead of the heat cables being run in a zig zag or W pattern on your roof, they are installed in the aluminum panels resulting in greater efficiency, effectiveness and longevity.
 Zig Zag cables were never designed to prevent ice dams.
 In fact, they only claim to melt channels in the ice dams and are usually only effective with roof snow depths of 6 inches or less.
 The use of zig zag heat cables means more heat cable needs to be installed and less is accomplished.
 They are less efficient as well – releasing their heat energy to the atmosphere instead of being used to heat the extruded aluminum panels.
-Zig zag heat tape may also embrittle your shingles.
+Zig zag heat tape may also make your shingles brittle.

 Q. Do gutters or gutter protection cause ice dams?